wwu-pi/tutorials/lectures/acse/020_tutorial_jboss_project.md

      This defines the data source to use ("java:/DefaultDS" is the JNDI address of the HSQL database you installed on WildFly) and ensures that you always start with a fresh database after deployment.
 When you've reached a stable data schema, you can use "validate" or "update" instead of "create-drop".

 1. To create your first **Entity**, right-click on the project, select *New* > *JPA Entity* and follow the wizard (you may not use class names that coincide with SQL keywords such as "order".
 Moreover, member names may not contain special characters such as underscores).

+1. When using Docker containers for deploying the application (without local WildFly installation), Eclipse will not be able to resolve many JavaEE-related imports (e.g. javax.ejb.* classes) because no server runtime is specified.
+You can solve this by including a jar with the JavaEE API (download it from [https://mvnrepository.com/artifact/javax/javaee-api/8.0](https://mvnrepository.com/artifact/javax/javaee-api/8.0)) in your project.
+This will also be required for the EJB and Web projects described in the following, if they use respective features from the JavaEE specification.

 ### <a id="create-ejb" name="create-ejb" />New EJB Project
 1. Select *File* > *New* > *EJB Project* from the menu bar.